bright/new-www/_posts/2017-10-09-quick-look-on-a-strategy-pattern-using-swift.md

 ![Image Title](/images/quick-look-on-a-strategy-pattern-using-swift/strategy.jpg){: .center-image}

-Let's take a quick look on one of the design patterns that should help us to write good Object-Oriented code.
+Let's take a quick look at one of the design patterns that should help us to write a good Object-Oriented code.
 The basic assumption of Strategy Pattern is that you can define many implementations that will conform to the protocol.

 Take a look at a simple example that can be used on iOS applications.

-Firstly create a `protocol` which contains a method.
+Firstly, create a `protocol` which contains a method.
 In our case it will be:

 ## Define protocol